dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

    The command returns `True` when the x64 preview runtime is installed.

 > [!NOTE]
-> The platform architecture (x86/x64) of an App Services app is set in the **Application Settings** under **General Settings** for apps that are hosted on an A-series compute or better hosting tier.
+> The platform architecture (x86/x64) of an App Services app is set in the app's settings in the Azure Portal for apps that are hosted on an A-series compute or better hosting tier.
 If the app is run in in-process mode and the platform architecture is configured for 64-bit (x64), the ASP.NET Core Module uses the 64-bit preview runtime, if present.
 Install the **ASP.NET Core {X.Y} (x64) Runtime** extension.
 >
 > After installing the x64 preview runtime, run the following command in the Kudu PowerShell command window to verify the installation.
 Substitute the ASP.NET Core runtime version for `{X.Y}` in the command:
 >